-Today’s XC, marathon and stage race courses get more and more demanding with regards to difficulty and steepness of descents, roughness of terrain and punchiness of climbs, clearly asking for the rule book of short travel race bikes to be re-written.
+Today’s XC, marathon and stage race courses get more and more demanding; steeper, rougher, harder, punchier and clearly asking for the rule book of short travel race bikes to be re-written.
 On top of that, there is a growing group of riders who are looking for lightweight trail weapons that combine the climbing and sprinting ability of an XC race bike with a ‘trail-ability’ of a trail bike.

 For us, it was time to look at our NINETY-SIX and create a new and exciting reincarnation of our former World Cup proven XC and marathon machine.
-The new feature-loaded NINETY-SIX (III) inherits the forward-surging race genes of the old NINETY-SIX (II) and combines it with readiness and ability to tackle today’s demanding XC and marathon courses.
-The hugely capable frame platform of the NINETY-SIX (III) is the perfect basis for a fun-packed, fast and trail loving short travel full suspension machine.
+The latest feature-loaded third version of the NINETY-SIX inherits the forward-surging race genes of the old NINETY-SIX and combines it with readiness and ability to tackle today’s demanding XC and marathon courses.
+The hugely capable frame platform of the NINETY-SIX III is the perfect basis for a fun-packed, fast and trail loving short travel full suspension machine.

 The latest NINETY-SIX is a super modern cross country race bike.
 Modern, in this case, means that it is much more downhill capable than its predecessors.
 The key reason for this is that cross country races have become far more demanding over the last few years.
 On top of that, customers are expecting much more downhill performance from a bike in this category as they did a few years ago.

-Worldwide the cycling press is even talking about a new category - down-country bikes.
-Down-country bikes are as light as possible to climb even the steepest mountains with ease, but also able to handle challenging trails with more panache as the travel numbers would suggest.
+The worldwide cycling press is even talking about a separate category: 'down-country'.
+Down-country bikes are as light as possible to climb even the steepest mountains with ease, but also able to handle challenging trails with more panache than the travel numbers would suggest.
 Depending on the configuration, the NINETY-SIX is available in a more classic cross-country (NINETY-SIX RC) or a down-country (NINETY-SIX) setup.
 The RC models have a 100 mm fork in the front, super fast rolling tyres and a lighter front brake.
 The (non RC) NINETY-SIX models have 120 mm in the front, more grippy tyres and a more powerful front brake.

-However, whichever model you look at, they all have improved downhill capability due to the updated geometry and the more progressive suspension configuration.
-So, the range of use is even bigger as it was with the last generation.
-The NINETY-SIX can be used as a long-distance endurance bike, where two water bottles are always a big advantage, as a super-light trail bike, or as a classic cross-country race bike.
+However, whichever model you look at, they all have improved downhill capability due to the updated geometry and the more progressive suspension configuration so, the range of use is even bigger than ever.
+The NINETY-SIX can be used as a long-distance endurance bike (where two water bottles are always a big advantage), as a super-light trail bike or as a classic cross-country race bike.

-Our new NINETY-SIX is available in two versions.
-The more race-focused RC version with 100 mm fork travel and the more trail orientated version with 120 mm upfront.
+Our latest NINETY-SIX is available in two versions; the more race-focused RC version with 100 mm fork travel and the more trail orientated version with 120 mm upfront.
 The longer fork does not just offer the ability to handle rough trails better, but it also slackens the head angle and gives the bike a more playful character.
 Both versions are based on full carbon frames.

 P-FLEX FLEX PIVOT